rahulnm-13/docs/articles/microsites/call-api/call-api-native-mobile-app.md

 2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, <dfn data-key="security-assertion-markup-language">SAML</dfn>).
 3. Your app requests an ID Token, Access Token, and <dfn data-key="refresh-token">Refresh Token</dfn>.
 4. Auth0 responds with the requested tokens.
-5. The Access Token can be used to call your API and retrieve requested data.
+5. The Access Token can be used to call your API and retrieve the requested data.

 For security in native/mobile devices, Auth0 uses the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce).